Major transport incident

 East Midlands Airport serves around 4 million passengers and approximately 50,000 to 60,000 aircraft movements annually.
 This includes both commercial and non-commercial flights, such as private jets, cargo planes and training flights.

-The emergency services regularly liaise with the airport authorities to plan, train and exercise for major incidents on the airport site as part of long standing and well-established emergency arrangements.
+Emergency services work with the airport authorities to plan and prepare for emergencies at the airport.
+This is a part of long standing and well-established emergency arrangements.

 How you could be affected